What Is Bus Stop Method: Explained for Primary School

 Examples of bus stop method in action

-The National Curriculum Appendix 1 demonstrates examples of division calculations using the bus stop method.
+The bus stop method is demonstrated in the national curriculum appendix 1.
 Short division is a compacted version of long division, but it is still the same mathematical process.
 It is generally used when the divisor is a 1-digit number.
-The bus stop method is often used for two and three-digit numbers.
+The bus stop method is often used for division problems involving two and three-digit numbers.

 3 Long Division Worksheets for Year 3-6 Classes